 LOTRO: The Codemasters Years

 On 23rd February 2013 I was invited along with several other members of the LOTROCommunity (AKA the unofficial forums) to listen to an online talk from a former Codemasters employee.
 It was regarding their involvement with the European service of The Lord of the Rings Online between 2007 and 2011.
 Sincilbanks (their forum name at the time) was online customer services manager and during their tenure oversaw the daily administration and support of the game for non-US customers.
-The discussion provided a very interesting insight into the running of the MMO and highlighted clear ideological and business differences between Codemasters and Turbine at the time.
+The discussion provided a very interesting insight into the running of the MMO and drew attention to clear ideological and business differences between Codemasters and Turbine at the time.
 It also highlighted the significance of EU customers to Turbine and answered some of the questions that have persisted over the years regarding the disparity between the two services.

 One of the first things discussed was the size of the EU service during the Codemasters years, which was comparable to that of the US during this period.
 Furthermore, over half of the EU service were German or German-speaking.
 LOTRO was a subscription game at the time and therefore this regional market had a sizeable value attached to it.
 As a result, Turbine wanted to buy the Online department of Codemasters in 2009.
 The deal did not go through as an agreement could not be reached upon that value.
 Some interesting details regarding the business setup also emerged.
 Codemasters Online was a small and autonomous department within the wider company, managing several licensed MMOs such as ArchLord, RF Online and LOTRO.
 Unlike other divisions of Codemasters, the subscription business model and the focus upon peak concurrent users meant that revenue was regular and more reliable.
 Traditional games finances are more associated with targeted and specific sales windows.

 A point that came up quite quickly was the way the EU service under Codemasters would often hold in-game events, had a more flexible approach to account hacking and seemed to have a more proactive group of GMs.
 During the course of the discussion it became clear that Turbine had less GMs and that they were less knowledgeable regarding LOTRO.
 The servers had a great deal of functionality built into them which allowed for ad-hoc activities.
-Codemasters staff were very aux fait with this but Turbine were constantly reticent to allow these features to be used.
+Codemasters staff were very au fait with this but Turbine were constantly reticent to allow these features to be used.
 There was a fear of server crashes and a loss of service.
 The US customer services were very much focused on the cost per ticket ratio and anything that impacted upon that.
 US businesses are also more culturally risk averse in this area for legal reasons.
 Hence the North American service of LOTRO was very much bound by procedure.
 Codemasters Online had to push hard for any activity involving direct player interaction and even securing dedicated role play servers.

 The subject of F2P and the infamous EU transition proved to be perhaps the most intriguing.
 The launch of the new business model for European players was delayed by nearly two months.
 As most people suspected at the time it came down to legal complications and the practicalities of localisation.
 Apparently a lot of the better aspects of the free to play business model were suggested by Codemasters because of their experience with other titles.
 Bind on acquire store items and 30 days support from the last purchase are examples of these.
 When Turbine successfully consolidated the EU service into their Global initiative, Codemasters Online naturally did their best to facilitate that process and offer viable support.